Shunsuke Kazama

-Shunsuke Kazama (風間 俊介, Kazama Shunsuke) is a Japanese actor and television personality affiliated with Johnny & Associates.
+Shunsuke Kazama (風間 俊介, Kazama Shunsuke) is a Japanese actor and television personality.

-Biography
+Career

 In 1997, when Kazama was in his second year of junior high school, he entered Johnny & Associates and started activities as a trainee.
 He made his debut on stage that same year in a Shonentai stage play.

 In 1999, he played Kenjiro Kanesue in Kinpachi-sensei.
 His performance earned him the Nikkan Sports Drama Grand Prix award for Best Newcomer.

-In 2002, Kazama formed a unit, "4TOPS" with fellow trainees Tomohisa Yamashita, Toma Ikuta, and Jun Hasegawa.
+In 2002, Kazama was member of unit "FOURTOPS" with fellow trainees Tomohisa Yamashita, Toma Ikuta, and Jun Hasegawa.
 The quartet hosted Shounen Club, a Johnny's Jr. variety show.
 In September 2003, Yamashita was chosen to be a member of a new unit, News.
-4TOPS was dissolved with News' debut and the remaining members would focus on acting.
+FOURTOPS was dissolved with News' debut, and the remaining members would focus on acting.
+They reunited in 2018 for Fuji Television's Year-End show Johnny's Countdown as back dancers for duo Tackey & Tsubasa, just as they did in the group's original days, for the duo's final appearance on the show.

 In 2011, Kazama won a Television Drama Academy Award for Best Supporting Actor.

-Kazama married a non-celebrity woman in 2013, after dating for ten years.

-He was also a member of TU→YU along with V6's Hiroshi Nagano, NEWS's Takahisa Masuda, Hey!
+He was a member of TU→YU in 2008, along with V6's Hiroshi Nagano, NEWS's Takahisa Masuda, Hey!
 Say!
 JUMP's Hikaru Yaotome and actor Tatsuya Takeda.

 He starred in the feature-length film Maebashi Visual Kei, as a young farmer who tries to make it big in a visual kei band.

+When fellow Johnny Kazunari Ninomiya from Arashi, with whom Kazama has a close friendship, opened Twitter in 2023, he included a link to Kazama's Johnny's Web profile as if it were his own, much to the amusement of both their fans.

+Mostly known as an actor, Kazama's musical career is basically non-existent, except for a few units at the beginning.
+So he was happy to receive a present from fellow Johnny and long time friend (Arashi's) Masaki Aiba.
+On 28 September 2023, at the last airing of the program VS Damashii in which both appeared, Aiba as "captain" and he as "assistant captain".
+Aiba gifted Kazama (and all the Damashii members) a CD copy of the show's theme song "New Again!
+Again and again!" saying, "Congratulations on your CD debut, Kazama-kun", to what Kazama responded, "This is the first CD that includes my voice in 26 years (of my entertainment career)."

+It was announced on 16 December 2023 that Kazama would be leaving the agency by year's end, to work as a freelance actor.